Scottish Computed Tomography of the HEART - SCOT-HEART

 - Change in quality of life at 6 months: 15.5 vs. 18.6 (p < 0.0001), respectively, for CTA vs. standard care

-Coronary CTA compared with standard care was associated with a nonsignificant increase in coronary revascularization procedures and a nonsignificant reduction in CHD death or MI.
-This trial was powered for diagnosis for angina, not clinical outcomes; however, SCOT-HEART (and PROMISE) shows that coronary CTA is an alternative to standard care (including conventional stress testing) in the evaluation of patients with chest pain.
+Coronary CTA compared with standard care was associated with a nonsignificant increase in coronary revascularization procedures and a nonsignificant reduction in CHD death or MI in the short-term.
+At a median follow-up of nearly 5 years, CTA was associated with a reduction in CHD death or MI vs. standard care.
+Benefit was largely due to a reduction in nonfatal MI.
+Although CTA was associated with an increase in invasive therapy and revascularization in the short-term, there was no difference in invasive therapy and revascularization between treatment arms at 5 years.
+Since there was no difference in overall revascularization rates, long-term benefit from CTA may have been due to lifestyle modification and statin therapy.
+SCOT-HEART (and PROMISE) shows that coronary CTA is an alternative to standard care (including conventional stress testing) in the evaluation of patients with chest pain.

 Williams MC, Hunter A, Shah A, et al., on behalf of the Scottish COmputed Tomography of the HEART (SCOT-HEART) Trial Investigators.
 Symptoms and quality of life in patients with suspected angina undergoing CT coronary angiography: a randomised controlled trial.
-Heart 2017;Feb 28:[Epub ahead of print].
+Heart 2017;103:995-1001.

 The SCOT-HEART Investigators.
 CT coronary angiography in patients with suspected angina due to coronary heart disease (SCOT-HEART): an open-label, parallel-group, multicentre trial.
 Lancet 2015;385:2383-91.